shot blasting machines

 Continuous uninterrupted operation |

-Sandblasting and shot blasting are two different processes used for surface preparation.
-Sandblasting is a process of forcibly propelling a stream of abrasive material against a surface under high pressure to smooth, roughen, shape, or remove surface contaminants.
-Sand blasting is also known as abrasive blasting and is used to clean, strip, or etch a surface.
+Shot blasting is also known as abrasive blasting and is used to clean, strip, or etch a surface.
 The process involves using a pressurized fluid, typically compressed air, or a centrifugal wheel to propel the blasting material against the surface.
-The most common materials used for sandblasting are sand, glass beads, and plastic media.
+Other common materials used for blasting are glass beads, and plastic media.

-Shot blasting, on the other hand, is a process of using high-pressure air to blast small metal pellets onto a surface.
+Shot blasting is a process of using high-pressure air to blast small metal pellets onto a surface.
 It is also known as mechanical surface treatment and is used in various industries, including machinery, ship repair, auto parts, aircraft parts, and more.
 By projecting high-speed particles onto the surface of parts, shot blasting can remove impurities, enhance surface roughness, and even change welding tensile stress to compressive stress.